-The Campus Safety Department maintains a binder with information on registered sex offenders that live in close proximity to the Mitchell College campus.
+The Campus Safety Department maintains a binder with information on registered sex offenders that live near the Mitchell College campus.
 This binder is available for public inspection at the Campus Safety office in Nathan Hale Room 105.
 A link to the Department of Public Safety - Connecticut Sex Offender Registry Unit is also listed on the Camus Safety website.